Diet, Weight Loss and Physical Activity

 - Remove your plate as soon as you have finished eating.

-Talk with your doctor and medical team about a healthy meal plan that is right for you!
+Talk with your health care provider about a healthy meal plan that is right for you!

 Portion Control for Weight Loss

-Adults need at least 150 minutes of physical activity every week.
+Adults need at least 150 minutes of physical activity every week (this means on average about 22 minutes every day).
 Physical activity increases strength and endurance, makes your heart, lungs and bones stronger, helps you think and concentrate better, and helps with mood and self-esteem.
 It also lowers the risk of diabetes, high blood pressure and weight gain.

 Talk with your provider before starting a new exercise program.